 The next FOMC meeting will be held September 20-21.
 At this and subsequent meetings, further interest rate hikes are likely, though they may be less significant than the hikes in June and July.
 After the most recent meeting, Fed Chair Jerome Powell said, “it likely will become appropriate to slow the pace of increases while we assess how our cumulative policy adjustments are affecting the economy and inflation.”

 Controlling the pace of inflation is of the utmost importance but the effects of higher rates often lag policy decisions.
 As such, the future of interest rates will depend on the pace of inflation, the state of the labor market, and economic output.

 Don’t miss our interest rate and Federal Reserve updates.

 Stay up to date on interest rate changes and economic developments by following the American Deposit Management Co.
 [ADM] on Twitter, Facebook, and LinkedIn.
 Our company helps businesses react swiftly to changing market conditions by providing valuable insights through our weekly articles and analysis of FOMC Meetings.

-If your business needs the MOST safety and the MOST return for cash reserves, ADM can help.
-Our American Money Market Account™ [AMMA™] delivers the ultimate protection for business cash along with the most competitive returns available.
+If your business needs safety and competitive returns for cash reserves, ADM can help.
+Our American Money Market Account™ [AMMA™] delivers the ultimate protection for business cash along with nationally competitive returns.